idia640/presentations/week08/PITCHME.md

 We are very skilled at perceiving and adjusting to footing changes in dialogue.
 So skilled, we may not consciously recognize transitions.

-When Sociologist Irving Goffman talks about "footing", he means something along the lines of change in conversation stance; basically, he means framing.
+When Sociologist Irving Goffman talks about "footing", he means something along the lines of change in conversation alighment; basically, he means framing.

-Joint activities have structure -- but they too fall within and between frames -- another sort of structural unit.
+As with joint activities, you can think of frames as structural units and footing as pertaining to roles within the participant framework.

 ---